rwynn/gtm/README.md

 		BufferSize:          25,            // defaults to 50. used to batch fetch documents on bursts of activity
 		BufferDuration:      0,             // defaults to 750 ms. after this timeout the batch is force fetched
 		WorkerCount:         8,             // defaults to 1. number of go routines batch fetching concurrently
-		Ordering:            gtm.Document,  // defaults to gtm.Oplog. ordering guarantee of events on the output channel
+		Ordering:            gtm.Document,  // defaults to gtm.Oplog. ordering guarantee of events on the output channel as compared to the oplog
 		UpdateDataAsDelta:   false,         // set to true to only receive delta information in the Data field on updates (info straight from oplog)
 		DirectReadNs:        []string{"db.users"}, // set to a slice of namespaces to read data directly from bypassing the oplog
 		DirectReadSplitMax:  9,             // the max number of times to split a collection for concurrent reads (impacts memory consumption)